JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * * *

+### v0.24.0 (2018-05-06)
+* Fix incorrect rendering of disaster vehicles.
+* Routing restrictions:
+  * Fix incorrect tile and direction being used for conditional tests in reserve through program execution.
+  * Fix crash when removing vehicle from slot.
+  * Fix highlighting behaviour in slots window.
+  * Add vehicle conditional order which checks slot occupancy.
+* Increase maximum value of ticks per minute setting.
+* Relax validation for conditional order travel time in old savegame load.
+* Fix extended savegame version dump in output of -q command line switch.
+* Fix hang when drawing vehicle route lines for conditional orders which form a cycle.
+* Fix custom bridge heads being reset when upgrading the bridge.
+* Signals on bridges/tunnels:
+  * Fix signal simulation and reservation states being reset when upgrading the bridge.
+  * Gradually slow down trains in advance of red signals on bridges/tunnels.
+  * Fix clearing of train reservations at each end of the bridge/tunnel in some circumstances.
+* Fix crash when re-routing cargodest cargo packets in some circumstances.
+* Fix timetable auto-separation with go via station orders.
+* Fix rendering issue in non-SSE 32bpp blitter for certain types of sprites.
+* Zoning: Fix unserved building/industry highlight not being removed when tile cleared.
+* Add feature: through load.
+This is an alternative loading mode for freight trains for the case where the train is longer then the platform.
+* Avoid auto-refitting to cargo which is marked no-load in per-cargo type order.
+* Vehicle list GUI:
+  * Add menu item to mass cancel go to or service at depot orders.
+  * Add UI setting to disable mass action buttons for top-level vehicle lists.
+* Departure Boards: Allow Ctrl-Click on vehicle type buttons to show type exclusively.
+* Bump trunk base from r27968 to commit 228f8fba55f55b4233ff635223ceb89f720638a5.

 ### v0.23.0 (2018-02-10)
 * Template-based train replacement:
   * Fix crashes/failures when both template-based train replacement and autoreplace/autorenew were active on the same vehicle.